JesseK13241/hugo-blog/content/blog/Advanced Obsidian.md

 - Use keybinds as much as possible.
 - Document and maintain personal keybind conventions across different programs.

-## Dataview
+## Data structure

-- Use dataview and templates as much as possible: Courses, Projects, Books, ...
+- Use templates as much as possible.
-- This lets you generate statistics, automatic lists, etc.
+- Create and embed [Obsidian bases](https://help.obsidian.md/bases) in various places: Courses, Projects, Books, ...
 ## Tags

-- Create most tags as notes instead of always using native tags: ~~`#obsidian`~~.
+- Create most tags as notes instead of always using native tags: `~~#obsidian~~`.
 - Use tags with atomic concepts: `#list`, `#comparison`.
 - Use corresponding tags on templates to make them visible to dataview: `#book`.
-- Mention tags on the top of the note: `Tags: [[Obsidian]], #list`
+- Mention tags on the top of the note: `Tags: Obsidian, #list`

 ## Vault and note management